Become a Judge: How to Begin Your APHA Judges Career - APHA: American Paint Horse Association

 • Apprenticing with World Show judges is not permitted from the date of publication until after the World Show is complete.
 Apprenticing is not allowed at the European Championships.

-• You may not apprentice at a show where a family member is exhibiting, judging or serving as a member of show management.
+• You may not apprentice at a show where a family member or significant other is exhibiting, judging or serving as a member of show management.

 • The apprentice must judge the entire show from first to last class.